 The more often your baby gets to nurse when you are together, the less milk you’ll need to pump when away.
 Be prepared for more evening, night-time and early morning feeds—this reverse-cycle nursing is common.
-If you keep your baby with you in the evening he can nurse frequently before bed and you may get fewer night-time awakenings.
+If you keep your baby with you in the evening they can nurse frequently before bed and you may get fewer night-time awakenings.

 For part or all of the night can make it easier to sleep whilst meeting your baby’s need for closeness.

 Keep an emergency supply of frozen expressed breastmilk.
 Take prompt steps to increase your milk production if you need to dip into your supply.
-A babymoon’ day, afternoon or evening with your baby, resting and breastfeeding frequently, can really boost your milk supply.
+A ‘babymoon’ day, afternoon or evening with your baby, resting and breastfeeding frequently, can really boost your milk supply.
 Be aware that medications such as decongestants and the contraceptive pill can lower milk production.
 You may also notice a temporary drop in milk during your menstrual periods.
-If your baby is over six months it can help if the caregiver gives him any solid foods and other drinks whilst you are away, as this may reduce the amount of milk you need to pump.
+If your baby is over six months it can help if the caregiver gives them any solid foods and other drinks whilst you are away, as this may reduce the amount of milk you need to pump.
 You can then concentrate on nursing when you’re at home.

 Your biggest problem will probably be tiredness.